MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
 Did you know that the first computer programmer was a woman?
-Ada Lovelace, a mathematician and writer, is recognized as the first computer programmer for her work on Charles Babbage's proposed mechanical general-purpose computer, the Analytical Engine, in the mid-1800s.
-However, computers as we know them did not exist during her lifetime.
-She wrote the world's first machine algorithm for an early computing machine that existed only on paper.
-Quite curious and trailblazing, isn't it?
+Yes, that's right.
+Ada Lovelace, an English mathematician and writer, is recognized as the world's first computer programmer.
+In the 19th century, she wrote the world's first machine algorithm for an early computing machine that existed only on paper.
+Quite curious isn't it?